shuffle-project/melvin-asr/README.md

 ASR-API is an application serving REST and WebSocket endpoints for the transcription of audio files.

-1. A REST API based un HTTP requests that handles the transcription of files in an async workflow, enabling user to send an audio file in a first request and receive the transcription via a second request as soon as the transcript is ready.
+**REST API**: The API is based on HTTP requests that handles the transcription of files in an async workflow, enabling user to send an audio file in a first request and receive the transcription via a second request as soon as the transcript is ready.
 See [REST Documentation](docs/rest-api.md)

-1. A WebSocket API that does provide streaming capabilities.
+**WebSocket API**: The API does provide streaming capabilities.
 See [WebSocket Documentation](docs/websocket-api.md)

 ## Getting Started